 - Warm items re-radiate the energy and this includes fires and radiators within the room as well as the warmed furniture.
 This re-radiated energy is no longer short wave radiation so the energy now travels back towards the low-e window as long wave radiation.

 - The low-e glass does not let the longer wavelength radiation emit from the coated low-e surface and is an effective reflector.
 The energy that has entered the room and the heat energy that was already present is reflected back from the low-e glass.
 Even the glass that was heated by the energy passing through it emits long wave energy and it can send it in two directions.
 Some is sent back out into the atmosphere and some to the inside of the building.

 - The result is a neutral appearance glass that lets energy in and helps prevent heat getting out.

-By placing low-e glass into a double glazed unit, the individual glass pane temperatures change.
+By placing low-e glass into a double or triple glazed unit, the individual glass pane temperatures change.
 As more heat is retained, the outer pane of glass is not heated as much by escaping energy and the inner pane is keeping more heat in and becomes warmer.
 This has two effects.
 There are less cold draughts from convection near the windows and the risk of condensation on the glass is reduced.
 In this way, low-e glazing not only prevents heat loss, but also encourages warmth during the colder months of the year.